ValdrinNima/CMicroGrad/README.md

 # CMicroGrad
-A scalar autograd engine in C inspired by Karpathy's micrograd
+A scalar autograd engine in C inspired by Karpathy's micrograd.